tuttlelm/pyHXExpress/Documentation/00_Installation.md

 #### 2. Just grab the files

-It is sufficient to have they hxex.py and config.py files in the same folder as where you will run scripts or create a Jupyter Notebook.
+It is sufficient to have the hxex.py and config.py files in the same folder as where you will run scripts or create a Jupyter Notebook.
 On github these are in the pyhxexpress subfolder.
 If you go to each file, there will be a download raw option.

 See the requirements.txt file for additional modules that may need to be installed (pip install -r requirements.txt).
 Generally, if you get going with this and see an error expressing some sense of 'module not found', you can just try pip install module to see if that sorts things out.